luanborher/luanborher/README.md

 🚀 Currently performing the front-end role using React JS with Typescript as the main development and maintenance tool, always focusing on Clean Code and Clean Architecture.

-- 💻 React, Javascript, Typescript, Styled Components, HTML, CSS, SCSS
+- 💻 React, Next, Javascript, Typescript, Styled Components, HTML5, CSS3
 <br>
    <body>
       <a href="https://www.instagram.com/luanborher/">